c31io/voxov/docs/rdb.md

 - s: session
 - m: sms
-- u: user sessions
+- u: a user's sessions

 ## Data Structures

 session: token -> person, person is a zero value if not authenticated.

-sms: (tel, msg) -> phone, phone is a zero value if sms not received.
+sms: (token, tel, msg) -> phone, phone is a zero value if sms not received.

 user sessions: person -> (tokenA, tokenB, ...)